 Data generated from quality-control (QC) samples are a requisite for evaluating the quality of the sampling and processing techniques as well as data from the actual samples themselves.
 Without QC data, environmental sample data cannot be adequately interpreted because the errors associated with the sample data are unknown.
-The various types of QC samples collected by this District office are described in the following section.
+The various types of QC samples collected by this District are described in the following section.
 Procedures have been established for the storage of water-quality-control data within the USGS.
 These procedures allow for storage of all derived QC data and are identified so that they can be related to corresponding environmental samples.
-These data are not presented in this report but are available from the District office.